 When fully cured, NOA 61 has very good adhesion and solvent resistance, but it has not reached its optimum adhesion to glass.
 This will come with aging over a period of about 1 week in which a chemical bond will form between the glass and adhesive.
 This optimum adhesion can also be obtained by aging at 50° C for 12 hours.

 NOA 61 can withstand temperatures before aging from -15°C to 60° C when used for glass bonding.
 After aging, it will withstand temperatures from -150° C to 125° C. As a coating on the surface of a substrate the NOA 61 can withstand 260° C for three hours and during reflow soldering.

 |Tensile Strength (psi)||3,000|

 |Hardness - Shore D||85|

-Shelf life of liquid is at least 4 months from the date of shipment if stored in a cool (5-22° C), dark place in the original container.
+Shelf life of the liquid is a minimum of 4 months from the date of shipment, refer to the package label for the actual expiration date, if stored in a cool (5-25° C), dark place in the original container.
 If refrigerated, allow the adhesive to come to room temperature prior to use.

 Care should be taken in handling this material.
 The Material Safety Data Sheet (MSDS) should be read for this product as well as for any associated products such as alcohol, acetone or methylene chloride.
 Prolonged contact with skin should be avoided and affected areas should be thoroughly washed with copious amounts of soap and water.
 If the adhesive gets into eyes, flush with water for 15 minutes as seek medical attention.
 Use the material in a well ventilated area, otherwise a NIOSH approved organic vapor mask is recommended.